-In the Early Childhood Center, we believe that children who are deaf or hard-of-hearing and their families have the right to services that provide early language acquisition.
-We recognize that FAMILIES are our children's first teachers and that we (school and families) are partners in early education.
-We emphasize a bilingual philosophy in which acquisition of both the English language and American Sign Language are encouraged.
+The KSD Early Childhood Center (ECC) believes that children, who are Deaf or Hard-of-Hearing, and their families have the right to educational services that provide early language acquisition.
+We recognize that families are our students' first teachers and that we (school and families) are partners in their early education.
+The ECC emphasizes a bilingual education in which acquisition of both the American Sign Language and English language is fostered.

 The child will develop: